My First Post is Inspired by Disability

 Wait.
 Maybe I do enjoy writing about and through the messy muddy middle.

-Substack is not the only thing I’m committing to.
-I joined a gym after breaking my leg and considered dating (for a hot minute) after almost 30 years of not feeling it.
-My oldest daughter exhibits concern about my reclusive lifestyle.
-She gave me a book on ‘asexuality’ for Christmas.
-(Look at my face—raised eyebrows, lips turned in a frown.)
-I had to google: Asexuality: not having sexual feelings toward others: not experiencing sexual desire or attraction.
-Okay, that’s two nots, but this does not necessarily mean they do not experience romantic attraction or have intimate relationships.
-It is said to be an inborn absence of sexual desire.
+Substack is not my only “new thing.'
+I joined a gym after breaking my leg and briefly considered dating (for a hot minute) after almost 30 years of not feeling it.
+My oldest daughter, concerned about my reclusive lifestyle, gifted me a book on asexuality for Christmas.
+(Picture my face—raised eyebrows, lips pulled into a skeptical frown.)

-What?
-Scratch that.
-I’m not.
-People who identify as asexual, are often referred to as "aces.”
-I guess I won’t be calling myself the ace salty crone.
+People who identify as asexual are often called “aces.”
+I guess I won’t be called the ace salty crone.

 Enough on Not Sex, back to Abby.
 She is superior in feeling, sensing, caring, loving, and showing up in a world that did not plan on her heroic thriving.